slanante1997/Fullstack-Web-Development-Course---University-of-Helsinki-Exercises/fullstack_part2_rendering_collections_modules/README.md

-# University of Helsinki - Fullstack Course Exercise 1.6 - 1.14: State and Event Handlers
+# University of Helsinki - Fullstack Course Part 2: Rendering collections

-This repository contains my solution to [Exercise 1.6 - 1.14](https://fullstackopen.com/en/part1/a_more_complex_state_debugging_react_apps#exercises-1-6-1-14) from the University of Helsinki's Fullstack Course.
-The primary goal of these exercises is to familiarize ourselves with managing state and handling events in React applications.
+This repository contains my solution to [Exercise 2.1 - 2.5](https://fullstackopen.com/en/part2/rendering_a_collection_modules#exercises-2-1-2-5) from the University of Helsinki's Fullstack Course.
+The primary goal of these exercises is to familiarize ourselves in manipulating collections in React and getting familiarity with methods such as map and reduce.

-## Exercise 1.6 - 1.14 Objectives
+## Exercise 2.1 - 2.5 Objectives

 The main objectives of this exercise are to:

-1. Learn State in React components
+1. Learn to manipulate and render collections within React components
-2. Event handlers and passing functions as props
+2. Become familiar with functional operators such as map, reduce, find and filter etc...
-3. Updating and managing component state using the useState hook
+3. Further exercises on destructuring for more concise code